Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Our group was the first to observe that infiltration of NKTs into primary neuroblastoma tumors was associated with favorable clinical outcomes (Metelitsa et al., J Exp Med, 2004, Song et al., J. Clin Invest, 2007), a finding that has since been extended to other malignancies.
 Interestingly, most solid tumors do not express CD1d and we found that NKTs indirectly affect tumor growth by recognizing and eliminating tumor-associated macrophages (TAMs), which provide critical stromal support for neuroblastoma cells (Song et al., J Clin Invest, 2009 and Liu et al., J Clin Invest, 2012).

 Capitalizing on the unique properties of NKTs to localize to the tumor site and target TAMs, we sought to develop an NKT-cell based platform for cancer immunotherapy.
 To that end, we engineered NKTs to express chimeric antigen receptors (CARs) specific for tumor-associated antigens, such as GD2 in neuroblastoma or CD19 in lymphoma.
 We demonstrated that, unlike CAR T cells, CAR NKT cells effectively localized to the tumor site and showed dual anti-tumor activity against GD2-positive tumor cells and CD1d-positive TAMs (Heczey et al, Blood, 2014).
 To enhance the therapeutic potential of NKTs and CAR NKTs, we developed an ex vivo expansion method for these cells that preserves the critical CD62L+ subset, which we have found to be required for NKT in vivo persistence and long-term tumor control (Tian et al., J Clin Invest, 2016).

 Within the last several years, we have developed cGMP protocols for clinical scale manufacturing of CAR NKT cells.
-The optimized second-generation CAR construct, co-expressing cytokine IL-15 has been found to promote NKT cell survival and function within tumor tissues in pre-clinical models (Clin Canc Res, 2019).
+Our optimized second-generation GD2-specific CAR construct that co-expresses cytokine IL-15 has been found to promote NKT cell survival and function within tumor tissues in pre-clinical models (Clin Canc Res, 2019).
 These efforts have resulted in initiation of the first clinical trial to test CAR NKT cells in humans (NCT03294954).
-This phase 1 trial evaluates safety and therapeutic activity of NKT cells expressing a GD2-specific construct in children with neuroblastoma.
-The initial results demonstrate that the therapy is well tolerated and produces anti-tumor activity in neuroblastoma patients (Heczey et al., Nat Med, 2020).
+The goal of this phase 1 trial is to evaluate the safety and therapeutic activity of NKT cells expressing a GD2-specific construct in children with neuroblastoma.
+Preliminary results demonstrate that the therapy is well tolerated and produces anti-tumor activity in neuroblastoma patients (Heczey et al., Nat Med, 2020).